lushbit/Hytems/README.md

 [![](https://img.shields.io/badge/DISCORD-JOIN_SERVER-blue?style=for-the-badge&logo=discord&logoColor=ffffff&color=5865F2)](https://discord.gg/WV9V5uvghp) [![](https://img.shields.io/badge/KO--FI-DONATE-red?style=for-the-badge&logo=ko-fi&logoColor=ffffff&color=ed5353)](https://ko-fi.com/lushbit)

-# Hytems
+Hytems is a lightweight and modern in-game browser that helps you discover items, recipes, drops, mobs, and crafting requirements directly inside Hytale.

-Tired of not knowing which items exist or how to craft them in Hytale? **Hytems** brings a comprehensive in-game item browser to your fingertips.
-Browse all items, view crafting recipes, and discover what you need to progress — all without leaving the game.
+No more guessing which items exist, where they come from, or what you need to craft them.
+Open Hytems, search what you need, pin important items to your HUD, and keep progressing without leaving the game.

-__**Features:**__
+## **✨ Features**

-**🔍 Complete Item Browser** - Browse all items with pagination support
+**🔍 Complete Item Browser** - Browse all available Hytale items directly in-game, including supported custom items from other mods.

-**📜 Recipe Viewer** - See crafting recipes, required items, drops and crafting stations
+**📜 Recipe Viewer** - View crafting recipes, required ingredients, crafting stations, drops, and other useful item information in one clean interface.

+**🧟 Mob Browser & Drop Support** - Discover which mobs can drop specific items and explore detailed mob information directly inside Hytems.

+Open the mob browser with:

+`/h mobs` or `/hytems mobs`

+The **Mob Overview UI** displays available mob information in three clear sections:

+**Attributes**
+Shows useful mob stats such as health, family, and other available attributes.

+**Drops & Variants**
+Lists known drops and possible equipment variants, including tools, armor, and weapons the mob may spawn with.

+**Spawn & Habitat**
+Shows known spawn locations in the world, structured as _Zone -> Biome -> Structure_

-**🔎 Real-time Search** - Quickly find items by name and categories
+**🔎 Real-time Search** - Quickly find items by name, category, or type using the built-in real-time search.

+**🏷️ Category Search -** Use category prefixes like `@weapon`, `@armor`, `@tool`, `@food`, `@craftable`, or `@ingredient` to narrow down your search.

+Example:

+`@weapon sword`

+This will show all weapon items matching “sword”.

+Available categories:

+_`weapon`, `armor`, `tool`, `block`, `food`, `consumable`, `material`, `resource`, `furniture`, `craftable`,_ `_ingredient_`

-**📌 Item pinning** - Pin items to your HUD and see your required ingredients directly on spot
+**📌 HUD pinning** - Pin up to **3 items** directly to your HUD and track their required ingredients while playing.

-**⭐ Favorite items** - You can favorite up to 8 items in your item browser
+Hytems also checks your inventory and updates the remaining required items live whenever your inventory changes.

+You can manage pinned items with:

+`/h pins` or `/hytems pins`

+⭐ **Favorite Items** - Mark up to **8 items** as favorites and access them instantly at the top of the item browser.

-🕐 **Item history** \- View your recently searched items for quick access
+🕐 **Recent Item History** - Recently searched or viewed items are saved for quick access.

-**📊 Detailed Information** - View item IDs, stack sizes, and durability
+**📊 Detailed Item Information -** View useful details such as item IDs, stack sizes, durability, crafting requirements, and more.

-**🎨 Clean UI Design** - Modern, dark-themed interface that fits Hytale's aesthetic
+**🎨 Clean Dark UI** - A modern dark-themed interface designed to fit naturally into Hytale’s style.

-**⚡ Lightweight** - Minimal performance impact

-**🔧 Custom Item Support** - Supports custom items and recipes in the browser
+**🔧 Mod Support** - Hytems supports custom items and mobs from other mods, making it useful for both vanilla and modded gameplay.

+**⚡ Lightweight -** Built with performance in mind, Hytems keeps the interface smooth without unnecessary overhead.

+## **📦 Requirements**

 <span style="color: #e03e2d;"><strong>As of <em>v1.1.0</em>, Hytems uses the <a href="https://www.curseforge.com/hytale/mods/multiplehud" target="_blank" rel="nofollow noopener">MultipleHUD</a> library for better UI management.
 Since Hytale doesn't natively support multiple custom HUDs yet, this library ensures our item browser and detail panels work smoothly and separate from each other.</strong></span>

 <span style="color: #e03e2d;"><strong>You need to install <a href="https://www.curseforge.com/hytale/mods/multiplehud" target="_blank" rel="nofollow noopener">MultipleHUD</a> (<em>1.0.7 or higher</em>) for this mod to work properly!</strong></span>

-**__How to Use__**
+## **📖 How to use**

 *   Simply type `/hytems` or `/h` in chat to open the browser!
 *   Leftclick any item to view its details and recipe